Gitty-McHubface/sdc-project2/README.md

 ## Model Architecture

+### Model 1

-My first attempt at improving validation accuracy was to modify the hyperparameters to LeNet.
-LeNet has the following architecture:
+My first attempt at improving validation accuracy was to modify LeNet by adding dropout regularization to the fully connected hidden layers and adjusting the hyperparameters.
+The model has the following architecture:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|